 The table (Table 2) was developed based on the data uncovered from the selected newspapers to determine whether it included reports on ‘corrective rape’.
 For the research to uncover trends in media in how the issue of ‘corrective rape’ is framed and represented, it is important to identify that such reports are present.
 This table (Table 3) shows which newspapers reported on the issue and also indicated how many reports appear in the publication.
-The findings of the table reveal that, four of the reports concerning ‘corrective rape’ were to be found in the Mail & Guardian (80%), one report was found in The Sunday Independent (20%), while no reports on ‘corrective rape’ appeared in the Sunday Times.
+The findings of the table reveal that, four of the reports concerning ‘corrective rape’ were found in the Mail & Guardian (80%), one report was found in The Sunday Independent (20%), while no reports on ‘corrective rape’ appeared in the Sunday Times.
 While reports on rape are equally spread over the three selected newspapers over a 12 months period, there is a clear difference in report weighting when focussing on ‘corrective rape’ as a classification of rape.
 Most of the reports found on ‘corrective rape’ appeared in only one newspaper, which means that there is a difference in approach to the issue of ‘corrective rape.
 The Sunday Times does not set the agenda for the issue and cannot be included in how the issue is framed and represented in the media.
 Thus, to address the sub-problem of the research, two newspapers report on ‘corrective rape’ even though the issue agenda is set more by Mail & Guardian than by The Sunday Independent.
 Also, no reports on ‘corrective rape’ appeared in the selected 12 months period in the Sunday Times.

 The following tables include the data relevant to the research problems of angles used to frame and represent the issue of ‘corrective rape’ embedded in the broader concept of rape and also which power relationships appear to be present when reporting on the issue.